learn-co-students/javascript-fix-the-scope-lab-bootcamp-prep-000/README.md

 // => "Greetings Proffesor Falken"
 ```

-Notice in the above code, `outer()` is calle once, and its return value is
+Notice in the above code, `outer()` is called once, and its return value is
 assigned to the `greeting` variable.
 The return value _is_ the `inner` function
 definition.
 We never explicitly call `inner()` because its definition gets
 assigned to `greeting`.
 Instead, we call `greeting()`!